 While fulfilling all necessary requirements for teaching licensure certification for Visual Art K-12, this degree will launch you into a rewarding career as an artist who teaches.
 Classes in studio art, art history, and education will train you to develop your students' imagination, creativity and ability to express themselves through art materials.

 Why should I study visual arts education?

 Choosing to be a teacher of art is a forever rewarding adventure.
-Sharing the wonder and discovery of making art with students allows you to continue to explore art personally while encouraging and facilitating understanding of art in your students.
-Because creative activity is a normal and necessary behavior of human beings it should be encouraged and developed in everyone.
+Sharing the wonder and discovery of making art with students allows you to continue to explore art personally while encouraging and facilitating an understanding of art in your students.
+Because creative activity is a normal and necessary behavior of human beings, it should be encouraged and developed in everyone.

 What can I do with this degree?

 Bethel graduates are well equipped to find fulfilling jobs as art teachers.
 That's why 100 percent of our 2016 graduates found employment in their field!
 Our alumni teach art in public, private and charter schools around the country and even abroad.
 Here are just a few of the places they are currently teaching art: